-41% live 5 minutes or less 49% citywide
+65% live 5 minutes or less 49% citywide

-18% live between 5-10 minutes 18% citywide
+14% live between 5-10 minutes 18% citywide

-36% live 10 minutes or more 32% citywide
+20% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In the Northeast Bronx, walking distance to fruits and vegetables is comparable to New York City overall, although a lower percentage live within a five-minute walk (41% vs. 49%).
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3

+In Downtown/Brooklyn Heights/ Park Slope, the majority (65%) of residents live within a five-minute walk to fresh produce, compared to 49% citywide.

 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

-Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In the Northeast Bronx, one out of every five households receive SNAP benefits, which is the same as citywide.
+Households Receiving SNAP Benefits

+The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.

+In Downtown/Brooklyn

+Heights/Park Slope, 13% of

+households receive SNAP

+benefits, compared with 21% in

+New York City overall.

-In the Northeast Bronx, the prevalence of childhood obesity is similar to NYC as a wholemore than 1 in 5 children is obese.
-Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult overweight and obesity in this neighborhood are also similar to citywide prevalence, with a slightly higher percentage of adults who are above a normal weight.
+In Downtown/Brooklyn Heights/ Park Slope, the prevalence of childhood obesity is lower than New York City as a whole (15% vs. 21%).
+Children who are obese are more likely to remain obese as adults.
+When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.

+Similarly, adult obesity in this neighborhood is also lower than citywide (16% vs. 24%).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-The Northeast Bronx has a slightly lower prevalence of adult diabetes compared with New York City overall.
+The prevalence of diabetes in Downtown/Brooklyn Heights/Park Slope is less than half that of NYC (5% vs. 12%).
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-A slightly higher percentage of Northeast Bronx residents have high blood pressure (33% vs 29% in NYC), a leading risk factor for heart disease.
-Northeast Bronx Citvwide
+Additionally, a slightly lower percentage of residents have high blood pressure (25% vs. 29% in NYC), a leading risk factor for heart disease.